MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-report-parameters-with-virtual-tables.md

 > [!IMPORTANT]
 > [!INCLUDE[vnext_preview](includes/vnext_preview.md)]

-Virtual tables in AL can dynamically generate report base and parameters using procedures in a codeunit.
+Virtual tables in AL can dynamically generate report base.
 You can build report parameters, XML string without actually invoking the report request page in UI.
 For more information, see [ReportRequest Page](./methods/devenv-runrequestpage-method.md).

 The following two virtual tables can display more information about request pages and reports: